Eye dropper: Microscale column chromatography

 The constriction toward the tip of the Pasteur pipettes may be plugged with a bit of tissue paper or cotton wool to filter off solids from small amounts of liquids.
 The bulb can be attached and squeezed to help viscous solutions filter more rapidly.

 With a bit of skill, Pasteur pipettes may also be used for microscale column chromatography.
 With appropriately fine silica gel, the bulb may be squeezed for microscale flash column chromatography.

 Microscale distillation

 Pasteur pipettes can also be used for microscale distillation.
 The liquid to be distilled is placed into a small reaction tube along with a boiling chip and heated to reflux one-half to two-thirds of the way up the inside of the tube.
 After squeezing the bulb to expel air, a pasteur pipette is inserted into the tube just below the level of the ring of refluxing liquid (into the vapor).
 The vapor is then drawn into the relatively cold pipette tip, causing it to condense and accumulate inside of the pipette.

 Microscale liquid storage

 Heat can be applied to the tip of a plastic Pasteur pipette to seal the solution and create a liquid-tight storage.

-Medical laboratories

-Medical laboratories required high efficiency and precision for drug test and observation of diseases.
-Pasteur pipettes are commonly used in the medical lab because of its essential accuracy.
-The design of the Pasteur pipette allows for high effective performance in the medical lab.
-It produces a constant volume of drop.
-This reduces the concern of liquid remaining in the pipette.